Securing FusionAuth services

 If you’re installing FusionAuth on your own server, use the following guide as a baseline for securing the network services.
-If you need further assistance to secure FusionAuth, please ask a question on Stack Overflow or open an issue on Github if you have additional questions.
-If you have a support contract you may send a request to firstname.lastname@example.org.
+If you need further assistance to secure FusionAuth, please ask a question in the FusionAuth forum.
+If you have a licensed edition you may open a support request from your account.

 See the Configuration Reference for more information on default port configuration.
 The documentation below assumes the default port configuration.

 If FusionAuth Search is running on the same system as the FusionAuth App service and you’re only running a single instance of FusionAuth

 App then no external ports should be allowed for FusionAuth Search.
 In this scenario, FusionAuth App will access the Elasticsearch

 localhost address.
 The default configuration should cause FusionAuth Search to only bind to

 If FusionAuth App is installed on multiple servers and those servers can communicate across a private network using a site local address then

 the default FusionAuth Search Configuration will not bind to any public IP addresses.
 In this scenario you will need to allow access to

 9021 on the site local IP address.